Pulcinella: Characteristics

-Pulcinella is a dualistic character: he either plays dumb, though he is very much aware of the situation, or he acts as though he is the most intelligent and competent, despite being woefully ignorant.
-He is incessantly trying to rise above his station, though he does not intend to work for it.
-He is a social chameleon, who tries to get those below him to think highly of him, but is sure to appease those in positions of power.
-Pulcinella's closing couplet translates to "I am Prince of everything, Lord of land and main.
+Pulcinella is a dualistic character: he either plays dumb, although he is very much aware of the situation, or he acts as though he is the most intelligent and competent one on the stage, despite being woefully ignorant.
+He incessantly attempts to rise above his station while not intending to work for it.
+He is a social chameleon who tries to get those below him to think highly of him but is quick to appease the powerful.

+Pulcinella's closing couplet translates to: "I am Prince of everything, Lord of land and main.
 Except for my public whose faithful servant I remain."
-However, because his world is often that of a servant, he has no real investment in preserving the socio-political world of his master.
-He is always on the side of the winner, though he often does not decide this until after they have won.
+However, because his status is often that of a servant, he has no real investment in preserving the socio-political world of his master.
+He is always on the side of the winner, although he often does not decide this until after they have won.
 No matter his initial intent, Pulcinella always manages to win.
 If something ends poorly, another thing is successful.
-If he is put out in a sense, he is rewarded in another.
-This often accidental triumph is his normal.
+If he is put out in one sense, he is rewarded in another.
+This often accidental triumph is his norm.

 Another important characteristic of Pulcinella is that he fears nothing.
 He does not worry about consequences as he will be victorious no matter what.
 It is said that he is so wonderful to watch because he does what audience members would do were they not afraid of the consequences.

 Pulcinella is the ultimate self-preservationist, looking out for himself in most every situation, yet he still manages to sort out the affairs of everyone around him.
-Antonio Fava, a world-renowned maskmaker and Maestro of Commedia dell'arte, is particularly fond of the character in both performance and study due to his influence and continuity throughout history.
-Fava explained that "Pulcinella, a man without dignity, is nevertheless indispensable to us all: without [him] ... none of his countless 'bosses' could ever escape from the awkward tangle of troubles in which they find themselves.
+Antonio Fava, a world-renowned maskmaker and Maestro of commedia dell'arte, is particularly fond of the character in both performance and study due to Pulcinella's influence and continuity throughout history.
+Fava explains that, "Pulcinella, a man without dignity, is nevertheless indispensable to us all: without [him] ... none of his countless 'bosses' could ever escape from the awkward tangle of troubles in which they find themselves.
 Pulcinella is everyone's saviour, saved by no one."
 This accidental helpfulness is key to his success.
 He goes out of his way to avoid responsibility, yet always ends up with more of it than he bargained for.